 - USGBC's advocacy team works to accelerate the uptake of state, local and national policies that advance energy conservation, green building and livable communities.
 From the more than 400 municipalities, 32 states and 14 federal agencies that reference LEED as a best-practice for achieving sustainability goals to the Coalition for Better Buildings, the partnership between political advocacy and the green building movement is reflected in accomplishments across the United States.

 - USGBC's LEED green building program is the foremost program for the design, construction, maintenance and operations of green buildings, homes and communities.
 By using less energy, LEED-certified spaces save money for families, businesses and taxpayers; reduce carbon emissions; and contribute to a healthier environment for residents, workers and the larger community.

 - There are more than 82,000 commercial projects participating in the LEED green building certification system, comprising more than 15.7 billion square feet of construction space in 50 states and 162 countries and territories.

-- LEED professional credentialing is provided by Green Building Credentialing, Inc. (GBCI) and offers a pathway to success for those seeking to demonstrate their technical knowledge, experience and credibility in the exploding green building marketplace.
+- LEED professional credentialing is provided by Green Business Certification, Inc. (GBCI) and offers a pathway to success for those seeking to demonstrate their technical knowledge, experience and credibility in the exploding green building marketplace.

 - A LEED professional credential signifies leadership in the field and active participation in the green building movement by contributing expertise in the design, construction, operations and maintenance of buildings and neighborhoods that save energy, use fewer resources, reduce pollution, and contribute to healthier environments for their occupants and the community.